We are interested in participating as a CDE in New Markets Tax Credit Financing . . .

 A NMTC Allocation Award authorizes an Allocatee to designate its NMTC Financings/“Qualified Equity Investments.” as entitled to NMTCs to the extent it “sub-allocatees” a portion of its NMTC Allocation Award to each NMTC Financing/“Qualified Equity Investment.”

-An Allocatee facilities NMTC Financings without using any of its own funds and receives a “Sub-Allocation Fee” for each NMTC Financing, and a portion of Borrowers’ Forgiven Loan interest payments permit the Allocatee to pay ongoing asset management and monitoring fees as well as overhead costs during the 7-Year NMTC Compliance Period.
+An Allocatee facilities NMTC Financings without using any of its own funds and receives a “Sub-Allocation Fee” for each NMTC Financing, and a portion of Borrowers’ Forgiven NMTC Loan interest payments permit the Allocatee to pay ongoing asset management and monitoring fees as well as overhead costs during the 7-Year NMTC Compliance Period.

 To be competitive, each potential Allocatee generally commits to satisfy certain high benchmarks in order to demonstrate that the intent of the NMTC Program subsidy will be maximized (over and above the minimum standards required by the CDFI Fund, such as targeted and specific types of substantial community and economic impacts and expeditious deployment of its NMTC Allocation Award to Borrowers).

-Such high benchmarks result in an Allocatee having high underwriting standards required of Borrowers and the NMTC Financing, which are applicable whether or not the NMTC Program subsidy is in the form of the Forgiven Loan or the Non-Forgiven Loan.
+Such high benchmarks result in an Allocatee having high underwriting standards required of Borrowers and the NMTC Financing, which are applicable whether or not the NMTC Program subsidy is in the form of the Forgiven NMTC Loan or the Non-Forgiven NMTC Loan.

-Accordingly, the for-profit’s or non-profit’s operations or project should satisfy several underwriting requirements (which are applicable whether or not the NMTC Program subsidy is in the form of the Forgiven Loan or the Non-Forgiven Loan), including but not limited to, the following:
+Accordingly, the for-profit’s or non-profit’s operations or project should satisfy several underwriting requirements (which are applicable whether or not the NMTC Program subsidy is in the form of the Forgiven NMTC Loan or the Non-Forgiven NMTC Loan), including but not limited to, the following:

 • being “Shovel Ready;”